Evolution of viviparity

 Are fish coming from tropical countries always tropical fish or also subtropical?
 Fish species (so, also livebearers) occur in a range of fish families and are to be found in multiple parts of the world.
 All have their own requirements and behaviors.
 Most known livebearers are endemic to South- and Central-America and Southeast Asia.
 But because of the fact that endemic locations seem tropical to a lot of people, livebearers are considered being tropical fish.
-Well, that's an incorrect statement!
+Well, that's an incorrect statement to make!
 Yes, there are tropical livebearers but there are also subtropical livebearers.
 And even within the tropical zone on this globe there are sub areas that have a subtropical climate.
 Specifically, certain altitudes won't have the tropical conditions in a tropical global zone.
 Most livebearers found elsewhere on this globe are mostly feral strains.

 Most people think that livebearers have optimal conditions in hard water.
 Well, this is not a correct statement.
-Yes, most livebearers in the wild live in hard water conditions but there's also a number of liveberare species that live in soft water conditions.
+Yes, most livebearers in the wild live in hard water conditions but there's also a number of livebearer species that live in soft water conditions.
 Even a decent number of wellknown common aquarium livebearer species can be adjusted to soft water conditions.
 So, don't say that all livebearers need hard water to live in.
 For that would be a wrong statement to make.
 In order to make such a statement, one need to know with what kind of livebearer we're dealing with...